Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

-\section{\racsim Drawings of general graphs}
+\section{\racsim Drawings of General Graphs}

-In this section, we study general classes of planar graphs and show how to efficiently construct \racsim drawings with more than two bends per edge in quadratic area.
-In particular, we prove two planar graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(14n-26) \times (14n-26)$ with six bends per edge (Theorem~\ref{thm:planar}).
-This result can also be applied to 2-page book embeddable graph, where it gives a \racsim drawing on an integer grid of size $(11n - 32) \times (11n - 32)$.
-This also improves the number of bends to four per edge (Corollary~\ref{cor:twopage}).
-If the input is two outerplanar graphs, the algorithm can be improved to get a \racsim drawing on an integer grid of size $(7n - 10) \times (7n - 10)$, with three bends per edge (Theorem~\ref{thm:outerplanar}).
+In this section, we study general planar graphs and show how to efficiently construct \racsim drawings in quadratic area, with few bends per edge.
+We prove that two planar graphs on a common set of vertices admit a \racsim drawing with six bends per edge (Theorem~\ref{thm:planar}).
+We lower the required number of bends per edge to~$4$ for pairs of subhamiltonian graphs (Corollary~\ref{cor:twopage}), and to~$3$ for pairs of outerplanar graphs (Theorem~\ref{thm:outerplanar}).
+Note that the class of subhamiltonian graphs is equal to the class of 2-page book-embeddable graphs, and the class of outerplanar graphs is equal to the class of 1-page book-embeddable graphs~\cite{bh-btg-JCT79}.